 Trend or Lifestyle?

-A multi-factor approach, that includes advances in the transportation industry, and innovations in agriculture is likely the best strategy (agriculture has been quietly innovating for decades).
+There are a multitude factors to analyze in order to create solutions to complex problems.
+Since the burning of fossil fuel is a huge contributor to greenhouse gas emissions, improvements within transportation industry is necessary to reduce our carbon footprint.
+Innovations in agriculture is likely the best strategy (agriculture has been quietly innovating for decades).
 It’s true that beef, and other ruminant animals, require more feed per pound of consumable meat, than pigs and poultry.
-Greenhouse gas emission (GHG) data is another story.
+However greenhouse gas emission (GHG) data is another story.
 Frankly, it’s difficult to get firm GHG emission numbers.
 Various resources provide everything from beef contributing 3% to 14% of all GHG emissions*.

-Big issues like climate change often spur quick solutions that temper emotions, more than solve real problems (example – even though plastic straws contribute less than 1% of plastic pollution, you may feel better not using them).
-It’s easy to make statements such as “beef requires twenty times more land per pound than other protein sources such as beans”, while in reality, the land used for cattle grazing is not always transferrable to growing plants.
+Big issues like climate change often spur quick solutions that temper emotions over solving real problems (example – even though plastic straws contribute less than 1% of plastic pollution, you may feel better not using them).
+For instance, statements such as “beef requires twenty times more land per pound than other protein sources such as beans”, sound logical.
+However, in reality, the land used for cattle grazing is not always transferrable to growing plants.

 For burgers, the final call will be consumer taste buds, affordability and availability.
 If consumers accept these plant-based alternatives, and they are environmentally efficient, great.
-There are still many other factors to consider.
-For instance, animal foods also provide nutrition and are important to the diets of developing countries.
-Is it realistic that replacing beef burgers with plant-based options is the best solution to feeding everyone?
+Indeed, there are still many other factors to consider.

 There’s a lot to think about isn’t there?
 If choosing a plant-based burger makes you feel better, fine.
-I don’t, however, think a simple change in your burger habit (eliminating beef from the food supply, and the livelihoods of farmers) will reduce greenhouse gas emission significantly, nor will it be a realistic solution to climate change.
+However, it’s unlikely that a simple change in your burger habit will reduce greenhouse gas emission significantly, nor will it be a realistic solution to climate change.

 What do you think?